Cowlitz people: Language

 Comparably with the dispute over who the original Cowlitz people were, there is debate over the original language of the Cowlitz tribes.

 The commonly called Cowlitz language or Sƛ̕púlmš is placed closer to the Upper Chehalis language, closer than Lower Chehalis itself is placed to Upper Chehalis, and belongs to the Tsamosan (Olympic) branch of the Coast Salish family of the Salishan languages, and was spoken by the Lower Cowlitz / Cowlitz proper.
 There is a dispute over the original language of the Upper Cowlitz and Lewis River Cowlitz bands.
 The question concerns whether they had adopted the Sahaptin language from east of the Cascade Mountains, ceased to use their original, heritage language, and developed a separate Taitnapam / Upper Cowlitz / Lewis River dialect of Sahaptin, or whether they were Sahaptin-speaking people from east of the Cascade Range who came to occupy the Upper Cowlitz River Basin by conquest and intermarriage.

 Modeste Demers reported that the Cowlitz peoples were fluent in Chinook Jargon.

 Government

 The Cowlitz Indian Tribe was federally recognized on February 14, 2000, and their acknowledgement was reaffirmed in 2002.
-They are now recognized officially by the United States federal government and have an establishing federally recognized tribal lands (on a reservation) in Ridgefield, Washington.
-The tribal offices are in Longview, Washington.
+They have a federally recognized reservation in Ridgefield, Washington.
+Theirtribal offices are in Longview, Washington.